alistairrutherford/stringstack/README.md

 ## Playing clips

 - **Launch a clip** — click its ▶ button.
 It starts at the next quantise boundary and loops.
+A vertical **follow line** sweeps its waveform while it plays (both in the cell and in the clip inspector).
 - **Select a clip** — click anywhere else on the cell (white outline). `Delete` removes the selected clip.
-- **Stop a track** — click an empty cell on that track while it's playing.
+- **Launch a scene** — click the ▶ in the scene column to fire that whole row.
+The main Play button also launches the currently selected scene, and the selected scene's ▶ pulses with the beat.
-- **Launch a scene** — click the ▶ in the scene column to fire that whole row; the stop button below the scenes stops everything.
+- **Stop** — each scene row has a clear (outlined) **■ square** to the right of its ▶ that flashes when clicked and stops everything, exactly like the main Stop button.
+You can also stop a single track's clip by clicking an empty cell on that track while it plays.
 - **Move a clip** — drag it to another cell (clips swap).
 - **Import audio** — drag an audio file from Finder onto a cell.
 - **Recolour / delete** — right-click a clip.